This post may contain affiliate links. Read our disclosure page for full details.

 In a recent blog post, we shared our own story of how we afford to travel the world together.
 Now, we are bringing you the tales of other traveling couples, and sharing how each funds their amazing journeys.
-With a huge array of methods, approaches, and clever ideas, each of these couples has made travel a priority in their life, and they show that it is entirely possible to travel longer and more.
+With a huge array of methods, approaches, and clever ideas, each of these couples has made travel a priority in their life, and they show that it is entirely possible to travel longer and more (even with a full time job).
 Read on to be inspired on how these couples afford world travel, and take notes—you could be next!

 Saving, income from novels, keeping costs low

 Hi there!
 We’re Sam and Toccara from ForgetSomeday.com.
 What started as a website to keep family and friends informed of our occasion travels has turned into a full-blown resource for travelers that we add to every week!
 Prior to taking off full-time to see the world, I (Toccara) worked as a high school counselor in California.
 Long story short… though I loved my job working with students, multiple pay cuts and an increase in my case load (twice) forced me to start looking at other options.
 More work and less pay wasn’t exactly enticing me to stay.